openSUSE/suse-documentation-dicts/README.md

 ### Building the Dictionaries

-This repository allows for building an aspell RWS file and a Hunspell-compatible plain-text word list.
+This repository allows for building an aspell RWS file, a Hunspell-compatible plain-text word list, and a Vim SPL file.

 Make sure you have the following dependencies installed:

 * GNU Make
 * sed, iconv, and other standard Unix tools
 * aspell
+* vim

 To build the dictionaries for aspell and Hunspell, run: